michaelknigge/ipdsbox/README.md

 # ipdsbox [![Build Status](https://travis-ci.org/michaelknigge/ipdsbox.svg?branch=master)](https://travis-ci.org/michaelknigge/ipdsbox) [![codecov.io](https://codecov.io/github/michaelknigge/ipdsbox/coverage.svg?branch=master)](https://codecov.io/github/michaelknigge/ipdsbox?branch=master) [![Coverity Status](https://scan.coverity.com/projects/8130/badge.svg)](https://scan.coverity.com/projects/8130)

 **Java library for parsing IPDS data streams.
-The library is currently in an early design phase and may not be useful for anything.**
+The library is currently in an early design phase and may not be useful for anything.
+And as now the summer comes up, do not expect much progress within the next months.**

 This project provides a framework that allows you to implement a virtual IPDS printer.
 Each received IPDS command is transformed into a Java object.
 Acknowledge replies can be constructed using Java objects, transformed into IPDS data stream and than sent back to the server.